ActivitySim/activitysim/docs/users-guide/example_models.rst

 Example Models
 ==============

-This page describes the example models included with ActivitySim.
+There are many example models available through ActivitySim’s github repositories.
 There are three basic types of example model:

 * "production" examples are calibrated and validated by the relevant agency, and